 The Origin is designed to deliver a smooth, warm, and crisp sound for original and transparent recordings.
-This versatile microphone is useful to record vocals as well as instruments such as acoustic guitars.
-If by any chance looking for a new tool, check the best acoustic guitars of 2019.
+This versatile microphone is helpful for recording vocals and instruments such as acoustic guitars.

 The cardioid pattern is very effective at canceling out background noise, and Aston Origin does it perfectly.
-The beautiful design looks not only great but also offers outstanding protection of your microphone’s capsule.
-There is also a mesh-knit pop filter built into the wave-form head for even better performance in voice recording.
-Plus, with a frequency response from 20Hz to 20kHz and maximum SPL at 127dB, you won’t have to worry about loud vocalists.
+The beautiful design looks not only great but also offers outstanding protection for your microphone’s capsule.
+There is also a mesh-knit pop filter built into the waveform head for even better performance in voice recording.
+Plus, with a frequency response from 20Hz to 20kHz and a maximum SPL at 127dB, you won’t have to worry about loud vocalists.

 Conclusion: Without a doubt, Aston Origin is an affordable studio microphone that will match every need of every producer.
 The amount of positive feedback these mic is receiving should tell you how amazing they sound.
-It is right on our budget, its Amazon’s Choice and has nearly perfect user reviews.
+It is right on our budget, is Amazon’s Choice, and has nearly perfect user reviews.

 Musicians who use it: Stevie Wonder

 The Lewitt LCT 440 PURE is, as usual, a large-diaphragm condenser microphone.
 It uses the same high-end components and capsule technology as Lewitt’s prestige models, but LCT 440 PURE is available for less than $300.